fullstackreact/30-days-of-react/day-03/post.md

   );
 }
 ```

 We added lorem ipsum text as an example.

-You can invoke custom React components by their name.
-JSX is great because it allows us to compose elements and components the same way we build layouts in HTML.
+JSX allows you to invoke custom React components by their name, the same way you invoke elements in HTML.
+You can also compose elements and components the same way we build layouts in HTML.

 Let's say our journal has three entries: